aosabook/500lines/pedometer/chapter.md

 # Processing

-Based on the solution we defined, we'll need our code to do a few things to our parsed data before we can count steps:
+Based on the solution we defined, we'll need our code to do a couple of things to our parsed data before we can count steps:

 1. Isolate movement in the direction of gravity using the dot product.
 2. Remove jumpy (high-frequency) and slow (low-frequency) peaks with a low-pass filter followed by a high-pass filter.

 The removal of short and bumpy peaks can be handled during step counting.

-Now that we have our data in a standard format, we can process it to get in into a state where we can analyze it to count steps.
+Now that we have our data in the standard format, we can process it to get in into a state where we can analyze it to count steps.

 ![](chapter-figures/input-data-workflow-2.png)\